Don't be left behind by IPv6 deployment, ISOC warns enterprises

 "They've been running IPv4 for 20, 30, 40 years, and they have something that works.
 Their inclination tends to be to say, if it isn't broken, why fix it?" he said.
 "It doesn't solve a problem they think they have, so they don't see a reason to go to the expense and effort."

-But there are problems that a move to IPv6 can solve for enterprises, whether they realize they have them or not.
+But there are problems that a move to IPv6 can solve for enterprises, whether they realise they have them or not.

 One is network performance.
 Facebook has found that IPv6 is 15 percent faster on average than IPv4 on U.S. mobile networks, and according to the Asia Pacific Network Information Centre (APNIC) IPv6 seems to mostly have better performance.